 Athletes often develop overuse injuries during their specific sport season or leading up to their season or competition.
 This can be caused by excessive training for the particular sport or skill, and not enough cross training.
 Essentially the person performs activity that is too intense with the stress they are subjecting the body to.
 This can be a combination of whether it be too much intensity, duration, or frequency.
 Some common overuse injuries that athletes experience specifically are “runner’s knee,” shin splints, or even stress fractures.
 A stress fracture is a small fracture or crack in one’s bone, and can be debilitating for an athlete and keep them out of their sport.

-With recent trends in the increase of specialization in sports from a young age and the athletes more likely to focus on one sport repetitively, there has been a noted increase in more and more overuse injuries occuring.
+With recent trends in the increase of specialization in sports from a young age and the athletes more likely to focus on one sport repetitively, there has been a noted increase in more and more overuse injuries occurring.
 This is compared to the athlete who plays two or three sports in a given year, thus allowing the body to cross train and achieve different skills, movements, and different types of workouts.
 Proper training to avoid overuse injuries is imperative for the young athlete in particular, as well as proper rehabilitation as needed when an overuse injury has set in.

 Overuse injuries are not only experienced by athletes.
 When overuse injuries occur at work or in daily life, a proper evaluation is necessary to determine if this person can and should return to the particular activity level that caused the overuse injury in the first place.
-Overuse injuries related to improper posture or poor ergonomic set-up at work should be evaluation and changed as soon as possible.
+Overuse injuries related to improper posture or poor ergonomic set-up at work should be evaluated and changed as soon as possible.
 For example, lateral epicondylitis can result from a person having a poor posture and a poor ergonomic fit while on their laptop, thus putting excessive strain on the the extensor muscles and tendons that insert onto the lateral elbow.
 This person may likely also have poor scapular strength and weakness in their core muscles, muscle imbalance and may have other regions of discomfort in their body.

 When one experiences an overuse injury, there are certain steps to follow in order to repair, rehabilitate and return to the prior level of functioning.
 Often, one must stop the cycle of overuse in order to become healthy again.
 For example, if a person is repeatedly lifting overhead for work and develops an overuse injury to the shoulders, specifically the rotator cuff muscles, then that person must stop the continued repetitive overhead lifting in order to let those muscles rest and repair.
 For a runner, they may have to stop running for a period of time in order to heal their overuse injury and decrease the stress on that particular body part.
 Thus, step one is to stop doing what caused the injury.